ANTI-HBT AMBASSADORS programme_

 The Anti-HBT Ambassadors Programme will empower young people in primary and secondary schools in London and the West Midlands with the skills, tools, confidence and knowledge they need to significantly transform their school culture and provide support to their peers.

-Eligibility for ANTI-HBT AMBASSADOR TRAINING_
+Eligibility for the ANTI-HBT AMBASSADOR programme_

 The Anti-HBT Ambassadors Programme is offered free of charge to schools.
 In order to be eligible for the programme, you must fulfil the following criteria: